 Instructions

-- Sautee garlic and oil in a medium-sized Dutch oven or stock pot over medium-high heat.
+- Sautee garlic and a little oil in a medium-sized Dutch oven or stock pot over medium-high heat.
+This step is optional and not usually done in a traditional Thai curry recipe, but I love the extra depth of flavors it adds to my recipe!

 - Add the green curry paste and break up the clumps.
 Cook for 20-30 seconds or less.

 - Add the chicken, and cook for 5-6 minutes until the chicken is done.
-Add the eggplants and onions, and cook for 1 minute.
+Add the eggplants and onions, and cook for 2 minutes.
+If the chicken pieces are smaller, use less time to cook.

-- Add the coconut milk, sugar, and fish sauce, stir well and cook for 1-2 minutes.
+- Add the entire can of coconut milk, sugar, and fish sauce, stir well, and cook for 1-2 minutes.
 Taste the flavor and adjust as needed with more fish sauce or sugar.

-- Add the bamboo shoots, and cook for 1-2 minutes.
+- Add the bamboo shoots, and cook for 3-4 minutes.
+Stir some.

-- Add the kaffir lime leaves, basil, and chilis, and turn the heat off.
-Serve with jasmine rice!
+- Add the kaffir lime leaves and chilis, and stir well.
+Add the sweet basil leaves last and turn the heat off.
+That's it!
+Serve with jasmine rice or any brown white rice of choice.

 Notes